gamesbook/pyprototypr/docs/source/core_shapes.rst

       The **green** (``lime`` fill) arrow has these properties:

-      - *points_offset* of ``-0.25`` cm; this means that the two "wingtips" of the arrowhead are not in line with the top of the tail portion but are moved backwards towards the tail
+      - *points_offset* of ``-0.25`` cm

+      The *points_offset* here means that the two "wingtips" of the arrowhead are not in line with the top of the tail portion but are moved backwards towards the tail.

       The **red** (``tomato`` fill)  arrow has these properties:

-      - *points_offset* of ``0.25`` cm; this means that the two "wingtips" of the arrowhead are not in line with the top of the tail portion but are moved forwards, away from the tail, and the head has been been made narrower and longer
+      - *points_offset* of ``0.25`` cm;

+      The *points_offset* here means that the two "wingtips" of the arrowhead are not in line with the top of the tail portion but are moved forwards, away from the tail, and the head has been been made narrower and longer.

       The **blue** (``aqua`` fill) arrow has these properties:

-      - *tail_notch* of ``0.25`` cm; this means the base has a small inwards facing triangle "cut" out of it
+      - *tail_notch* of ``0.25`` cm; the base has a small inwards-facing triangle "cut out"

       The blue arrow also has matching *width* and *head_width* (of ``0.5`` cm) which means that there are no visible arrowhead "wingtips".